wistia/wistia-open-docs/_posts/email-marketing.md

 ## Email Clients That Support Dynamic Links

 The following is a table that includes the email clients we have encountered that support dynamic links, and the merge tags needed to take advantage of them.
+Some of them are not included in the product itself - directions for using them are given in the following section.

 Provider  |  URL Email Merge Tag
 ----------|----------------------
 AWeber    |  `{!email}`
 Blue Hornet  |  `%%to_email%%`
 Campaign Monitor | `[email]`
+ClearWebb | `$email`
 Constant Contact | `$SUBSCRIBER.EMAIL$`
 Emailvision  |  `[EMV FIELD]EMAIL[EMV /FIELD]`
 Emma  | Not Available